raikasdev/plausible-1984/README.md

 <script src="../path/to/plausible-1984.js" async defer></script>
 ```

-The scroll depth uses a manual `navigator.sendBeacon` call in order to send data reliably on page close, so if you aren't using Saas Plausible or the same domain, you need to also provide `data-api=https://plausible.yourdomain.tld` and/or `data-domain="yourdomain.tld"`.
+The scroll depth uses a manual `navigator.sendBeacon` call in order to send data reliably on page close, so if you aren't using SaaS Plausible or the same domain, you need to also provide `data-api=https://plausible.yourdomain.tld` and/or `data-domain="yourdomain.tld"`.

 ## Size